University-of-Portsmouth-Web-Team/CADI_Claude_Agentic_Search/README.md

 - Minimum relevance score threshold (35)
 - Instruction to return valid JSON only
 - Instruction to note content gaps
+- When no pages scored, instruction to acknowledge this honestly rather than returning low-confidence results

 Edit this string to adjust any of these behaviours.